valboz/RTModel/docs/DataPreparation.md

 # Data preparation

+In this page we explain how the data should be prepared for the analysis by `RTModel`.
+You can find some events already prepared in the directory [events](/events)

 ## Directory structure

 Each microlensing event should have its own dedicated directory somewhere on your PC (e.g. `/event001/`).